lafkpages/macos-summarize-sh/README.md

 # macos-summarize-sh

-A Bash utility for MacOS for summarising large texts.
+A Bash utility for MacOS for summarising large texts using AppleScript.